akawana/ComfyUI-Utils-extra/README.md

 **Category:** `conditioning`

 Extracts a specific range from any **List** or **Batch** of STINGs and CLIP encodes individual outputs for that range.

 Same as Index Multiple but for CLIP encoding.
 Works faster than regular CLIP Encoders because does only one encoding for all NONE input strings.

+Starting from v3+ caches the stings and does not encode them if no changes.

+---
+## CLIP Text Encode Cached
+**Category:** `conditioning`

+This node can cache the previous CONDITIONING and avoids re-encoding.
+Unfortunately, ComfyUI is designed in such a way that if you change anything in **FPFoldedPrompts** or **FPTextAreaPlus** of [ComfyUI Folded Prompts](https://github.com/akawana/ComfyUI-Folded-Prompts) pack, the encode step will always be triggered.
+However, you often change text inside the `<ARn>` tags, and this should not cause a re-encode of the main text.

 ---
 ## AKSampler Settings